Dwayne Haggins grew up in many places, but when he talks of "home" these days, he means Framingham, Massachusetts.

 Together, Woyda’s stylish bass lines and Larkin’s crafty rhythms intertwine with Haggins’s meticulously propulsive acoustic guitar to generate a smart and soulful groove that supports but never overwhelms the songs, obscures the lyrics, or competes with that amazingly agile voice at the center of the operation.

 Haggins’ songs remain solidly rooted in the traditions of country blues, soul and gospel — the soil that grounds and nourishes his fast-blooming songwriting gift — without replowing territory that has already been thoroughly turned.
 They manage to feel fresh but familiar at the same time.
 His most recent songs in particular (many of which appear on Heavenly Rose) reflect this penchant for paradox: precisely crafted but emotionally direct, plain-spoken but beautifully sung, street-smart but still vulnerable, sad without being maudlin, funny without being cruel, able to confess pain without seeking pity, steely-eyed but ever tender.
 Even in Dwayne’s most serious moments, we sense that fun lurks impatiently just around the next musical bend.

 And ultimately it is his uniquely expressive voice that not only allows these apparent contradictions to coexist, but in the process reveals them to be two inevitable sides of the same coin.
 The singing is exhilaratingly elastic but the emotions it expresses are not — the voice bends, but the heart breaks.

-Stay tuned for the official release of “Heavenly Rose” on October 14, and in the meantime, keep in touch with Dwayne and the band on Facebook and Instagram.
-Sign up for the mailing list, and be sure to check back here often for updates, live performance dates, downloads, videos and more.
+2018 was truly a remarkable year in "Dwayne's World," and 2019 is already shaping up to be equally amazing.
+Be sure to keep in touch with Dwayne and the band on Facebook and Instagram, sign up for the mailing list, and check back here often for the latest news, live performance dates, downloads, videos, merchandise and more.